-Today, the fundamental evolutionary purpose of consciousness remains as illusive as it did in 94 and scientific thinkers often dance around the subject because there is no quantifiable data that explains what consciousness is or why we have been equipped with it.
+Today, the fundamental evolutionary purpose of consciousness remains as elusive as it did in 94, and scientific thinkers often dance around the subject because there is no quantifiable data that explains what consciousness is or why we have been equipped with it.
 There have been a wide variety of theories that aim to explain consciousness, and many of the best minds in the fields of neuroscience and psychology believe it to be some type of cognitive mechanism that allows us to watch, evaluate, and correct ourselves when we stray from our most biological drives.

-From a scientific perspective, it is clear to see that much more attention needs to be paid to researching the life-affirming affects that people and communities receive when individuals move to a more conscious way of living, regardless of if we are able to actually determine what consciousness is.
-If the whole of humanity fully committed to raising the levels of consciousness in the world, through meditative practices, our most primitive biologically drives for safety, sex, and greed would transform into the aims of world peace and happiness for all.
+From a scientific perspective, it is clear to see that much more attention needs to be paid to researching the life-affirming effects that people and communities receive when individuals move to a more conscious way of living, regardless of if we are able to actually determine what consciousness is.
+If the whole of humanity fully committed to raising the levels of consciousness in the world, through meditative practices, our most primitive biological drives for safety, sex, and greed would transform into the aims of world peace and happiness for all.

 It is only by becoming consciously aware of our greatest psychological limitations and working to overcome them that we can ensure our evolutionary path doesn’t end in unfathomable destruction.
 It is certain that only by consciously dictating our evolutionary direction as individuals will we have the ability to collectively change the world.